egreenberg7/shabbatonhackathon/src/Schedule.md

 **5:15 PM:** Dinner and Awards

 **6:30 PM: Event Conclusion**
-The event will be over by this time, but Hillel will be open until ?8:00PM?.
-Feel free to stick around!
+The event will be over by this time, but Hillel will be open until ?8:00PM?: feel free to stick around!

 ## Laila Tov!